calekochenour/eXit/README.md

 ## Changelog
 * Version 0.1, 19/04/2020 - Release day!
 * Version 1, 15/7/2024 - Replaced for with while loops
-* Version 2, 8/9/2024
+* Version 2, September 8, 2024
   * Added steps to take multiple paths through the game (path 1 - leave for a new world, path 2 - stay with your friend) to emulate the sequence in episode 4x11 "eXit"
-  * Added ASCII images/visuals displaying various steps throughout the game (tunnel, boat, etc.) to complement text portion of the game
+  * Added ASCII images/visuals displaying various steps throughout the game (tunnel, boat, etc.) to complement the text portion of the game

 ## Disclaimer:
 This piece of software has no affiliation with the Mr. Robot brand or the USA Network.